kataras/iris/_examples/routing/README.md

     Subdomain() (subdomain string)
     // IsWWW returns true if the current subdomain (if any) is www.
     IsWWW() bool
+    // FullRqeuestURI returns the full URI,
+    // including the scheme, the host and the relative requested path/resource.
+    FullRequestURI() string
     // RemoteAddr tries to parse and return the real client's request IP.
     //
     // Based on allowed headers names that can be modified from Configuration.RemoteAddrHeaders.